Participatory and localised approaches

 Disaster Knowledge Management

 Welcome to my website!
 My name is Femke Mulder.
-I am a post-doctoral research fellow at Anglia Ruskin University, UK.
+I am a senior research fellow at University College London, UK.
 I research knowledge management (KM) in humanitarian and disaster settings.
 I look at the role of KM in disaster risk reduction, response and recovery.
 To date, I have worked on earthquakes, climate change, global health (esp.
 HIV/AIDS), conflict and displacement.
 My focus has been on innovation, ICT4D, community-based action, participation, inclusion and localization.

 Get in touch